apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-expression-quarkus/README.md

 This example contains a simple workflow service that illustrate JQ expression usage.
 The service is described using JSON format as defined in the [CNCF Serverless Workflow specification](https://github.com/serverlessworkflow/specification).
-The service accepts an array of complex numbers (x being the real coordinate and y the imaginary one) and return the max real coordinate.
+The service accepts an array of complex numbers (x being the real coordinate and y the imaginary one) and return the square of the max real coordinate.

 ## Installing and Running